,

 Their slow, docile nature is an adaptation to their rainforest ecosystem, not evidence of domestication.
 With careful habituation in captivity, some pet sloths may tolerate gentle handling from known humans.

-However, they are not driven to bond or play with their owners and require minimal disruptive contact.
+However, they are not driven to bond or play with their owners and require minimal contact.
 Expecting human-like companionship from a sloth is unrealistic.

 Is it cruel to hold a sloth?